probprog/anglican/code/README.md

   return distribution objects.
 To obtain a sample from the object, `sample` must be called explicitly on the object.

+  3. Random processes are implemented functionally. `produce' produces a static random source from the random process.
+  Depending on the process, the returned value can be a distribution, or a function returning a distribution.
-  3. Random processes are implemented functionally.
-To get the next state of the random process, `advance` must be called on the current state and the sampled value.
+  To get the next state of the random process, `advance` must be called on the current state and a sample.

 A program in __m!__  has access to a store through special forms `store` and `retrieve`.
 These forms are useful for